-4. NAND XIP ARCHITECTURE
+4. NAND XIP Architecture

 In this section, we describe NAND XIP architecture.
-First, we look into the structure of NAND flash memory and illustrate the basic implementation of NAND XIP based on caching mechanism.
+First, we look into the structure of NAND flash and illustrate basic implementation of NAND XIP based on caching mechanism.

-4.1 BACKGROUND
+4.1.
+Background

 A NAND flash memory consists of a fixed number of blocks, where each block has 32 pages and each page consists of 512 bytes main data and 16 bytes spare data as shown in Figure 2.
-Read/write operation is performed on page basis.
-In order to read a page, command and address are inputted to NAND flash memory through I/O pins.
-After a fixed delay time, selected page is loaded into data and spare registers.
 Spare data can be used to store auxiliary information such as bad block identification and error correction code (ECC) for associated main data.
 NAND flash memories are subject to a condition called "bad block", in which a block cannot be completely erased or cannot be written due to partial or 2-bit errors.
 Bad blocks may exist in NAND flash memory when shipped or may occur during operation.
-The system design must be able to mask out the invalid blocks via address mapping.
-For example, as shown in Figure 3, if block 2 and 5 are initially bad, the bad block numbers and the replacement block numbers are recorded in a bad block map table.
-The bad block map table is managed by hardware or software.